Assistant Professor of Finance, United States Naval Academy ~ F/A-18 Super Hornet Instructor & Weapon Systems Operator

 “How much is the Port of Baltimore's closure disrupting US trade?”
 Peterson Institute for International Economics, May 2024, with Sherman Robinson and Karen Thierfelder.

-"Filling the GAAP in Personal Finance: Incorporating Personal Accounting in to Financial Literacy Education" - Financial literacy education has struggled to produce financially literate outcomes.
-This paper argues for the importance of rudimentary accountancy- beyond budgeting- as a critical yet missing component of financial literacy education.
+“Filling the GAAP in Personal Finance: Incorporating Personal Accounting in to Financial Literacy Education” - Financial literacy education has struggled to produce financially literate outcomes.
+This paper argues for the importance of rudimentary accounting as a critical yet missing component of financial literacy education. (work in progress)

 Academic Courses:

 My appointment to the US Naval Academy included building two new introductory finance courses.
 These courses are descendant from the 1980s when the Naval Academy had a Department of Management, and had not been offered for years.
-I structured both of these courses to be financial literacy courses, or finance & accounting for non-major courses, with a overall objective of conveying 'The most agreeable volume of financial knowledge expected of Naval Leaders".
+I structured both of these courses to be financial literacy courses, or accounting, finance, and investing for non-major courses, with a overall objective of conveying 'The most agreeable volume of financial knowledge expected of Naval Leaders".

 Both classes begin with the principles of accounting and finance to establish financial literacy.
 Financial Markets & Institutions then focuses on the debt instruments & securities, basic portfolio theory, and introductory banking.
 Financial [Statement] Analysis then focuses equity valuation and analysis.